Advanced Social Security Topics: Mastering More Obscure Rules & Strategies

 Often clients may have special situations such as, working while collecting Social Security, a pension from non-covered employment, or a disabled child that make the Social Security decision more complex.

-This 2-hour course will provide you with detailed knowledge about the Advanced Social Security topics that are not so frequently encountered, but must be understood to provide accurate, in-depth advice when offering Social Security and retirement income planning services to a broad base of clients and prospects.
+This on-demand course will provide you with detailed knowledge about the Advanced Social Security topics that are not so frequently encountered, but must be understood to provide accurate, in-depth advice when offering Social Security and retirement income planning services to a broad base of clients and prospects.

 This course also includes a summary of the most recent Social Security rule changes made in the Bipartisan Budget Act of 2015 and signed into law on November 2, 2015.
 For a detailed discussion of the BBA 2015 please see our course, Social Security Income: Indispensable Information for Financial Professionals

 Publication Date: May 2018